-Rice University graduate student Elaa Hilou (left) and Professor Sibani Lisa Biswal set up an experiment in a device that combines a rotating magnetic field and a microscope.
+Rice University graduate student Elaa Hilou (left) and Professor Sibani Lisa Biswal prepare an experiment in a device that combines a rotating magnetic field and a microscope.
 The researchers are studying the effects of a spinning field on magnetic particles.
 Their findings could help researchers model colloids for cosmetics as well as catalysts for chemicals, among other applications, in a physical system.
-[Image 3 of 7 related images.
-See Image 4.]
+[Image 3 of 3 related images.
+Back to Image 1.]

 More about this image

-This research was supported in part by the National Science Foundation (NSF).
-To learn more, see the NSF News From the Field story Engineers track neural activity, muscle movement in ageless aquatic creatures.
+To learn more, see the NSF News From the Field story Fast-spinning spheres show nanoscale systemsí secrets.
 (Date image taken: unknown; date originally posted to NSF Multimedia Gallery: Dec.
 11, 2018)

 Images and other media in the National Science Foundation Multimedia Gallery are available for use in print and electronic material by NSF employees, members of the media, university staff, teachers and the general public.
 All media in the gallery are intended for personal, educational and nonprofit/non-commercial use only.

 Images credited to the National Science Foundation, a federal agency, are in the public domain.
 The images were created by employees of the United States Government as part of their official duties or prepared by contractors as "works for hire" for NSF.
 You may freely use NSF-credited images and, at your discretion, credit NSF with a "Courtesy: National Science Foundation" notation.